thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ### The `list` command

-When called with the `list` command, a plugin returns the list of modules that have been installed with this plugin.
+When called with the `list` command, a plugin returns the list of software modules that have been installed with this plugin.

 ```shell
 $ debian-plugin list